What Is Devon Made From

 Salting, Shaping, and the Crucial Aging Process

 Once the curds have reached the desired consistency, they are salted.
+That's why the salting process can be done by immersing the curds in brine or by dry salting.
 Salting serves multiple purposes: it enhances flavour, inhibits the growth of undesirable bacteria, and helps to control moisture content.
-The salting process can be done by immersing the curds in brine or by dry salting.
 This is another area where producers may differ slightly in their methods.

 After salting, the curds are shaped into their characteristic form.
 This usually involves pressing the curds into molds, expelling excess whey, and achieving the desired density.
 The shaping process contributes to the cheese's final texture and appearance.

 Finally, the cheese is aged.
-This is arguably the most critical phase, transforming the raw cheese into the refined product we know as Devon cheese.
+On the flip side, this is arguably the most critical phase, transforming the raw cheese into the refined product we know as Devon cheese.
+On top of that, during aging, the cheese undergoes various chemical and physical changes, creating complex flavours and aromas.
 The length of aging varies, with producers employing different aging times to achieve the desired flavour profile and texture.
-During aging, the cheese undergoes various chemical and physical changes, creating complex flavours and aromas.
 The conditions during aging—temperature, humidity, and air circulation—are carefully controlled to guarantee consistent quality.

 Regional Variations: A Spectrum of Flavors and Textures